adinarmey/munging-open-data/manuscript/chapter01.md

 These are some extensions you can do to develop your skills:

-1. Add two more stations to our line chart: Honolulu, HI and Pensacola, FL.
+1. Add two more stations to our line chart: Charleston, SC and San Francisco.
 Plot their data in green and purple (hint: "magenta"), respectively.

 2. I'd like to see a longer time span of data.
 Rewrite the script so that it acquires and plots all data from December 11, 2015 through January